Models of random subtrees of a graph

 \subsection{Combinatorial considerations}

-For a given tree $T$, the polynomial $\Phi_T(x)=\sum_{k\geq 1} x^k |\TT{T}{k}|$ is called the subtree polynomial of $T$.
-Due to the decomposition of trees at their root, the computation of $\Phi_T$ is much less expansive than in the case of graphs, even in the weighted case (see Yan \& Yeh \cite{YAN2006256}).
-This implies that uniform sampling of subtrees of a given size of a tree can be done exactly, in principle, even on giant trees, just by counting the number of subtrees with size $k$ containing a given vertex, and making some decomposition (see also Brown and Mol \cite{BrMo} and reference therein).
+For a given finite tree $T$, the polynomial $\Phi_T(x)=\sum_{k\geq 1} x^k |\TT{T}{k}|$ is called the subtree polynomial of $T$.
+Due to the decomposition of trees at their root, the computation of $\Phi_T$ is much less expensive than in the case of graphs, even in the weighted case (see Yan \& Yeh \cite{YAN2006256}).
+This implies that uniform sampling of subtrees of a given size of a tree can be done exactly, in principle, even on trees of big size, just by counting the number of subtrees with size $k$ containing a given vertex, and making some decomposition (see also Brown \& Mol \cite{BrMo} and reference therein).